Knuxfan24/KnuxLib/Experimental_Formats.md

 - [Volume Blob (.vol)](KnuxLib/Engines/Black/VolumeBlob.cs).
 Currently reads, decompresses (in the case of the 3DS version) and exports data from the vol files found in Shantae and the Pirate's Curse (although the GOG version has a different header which causes problems?).

-## Capcom MT Framework Engine

-- [Archive (.arc)](KnuxLib/Engines/CapcomMT/Archive.cs).
-Reads and extracts from the Megaman X Legacy Collection 2, but saving is currently broken.
-Also only has a few X7 file extensions.

 ## Flipnic Engine

 - [Binary Archive (.bin)](KnuxLib/Engines/Flipnic/BinaryArchive.cs).
 Currently reads and exports data, but doesn't have any functionality for importing or saving, as testing it would be a pain in the ass.